The Right Attitude for Dog Training

 Often the most educated service dog owners are clueless when asked, “What is the right attitude for training and handling dogs?”

 I tell them that when someone has the right attitude for dog training, their voice, body language, posture and timing all match up, and that having the right attitude is essential for success in any field, especially service dog training.

-My dog training method relies on the right attitude for dog training to communicate and get dogs to comply with what I ask of them.
+My service dog training method relies on the right attitude for communicating and to get dogs to comply with what I ask of them.

 I am not saying dogs communicate with each other this way too, just that my dog training method is, in large part, about people having the right attitude when interacting with their dog(s).

 When I talk about the right attitude for service dog training, I mean something much more subtle than someone ‘getting tough’, becoming a disciplinarian, or acting like they are resolute and steadfast with their dog.